jaxb3/jaxb3.github.io/airfoil-simulation.md

 ---

-My work as a member of the Dark Matter in CCDs research group at the University of Washington.
+My work in the Aerodynamics course MAE 150B at UCLE on physics simulations of aerodynamics on varying airfoils.
+The simulations were computed with a mixture of MATLAB and COMSOL Multiphysics and the results compiled into a term paper.